-Figure 3.
-Key characteristics of the cadastral systems in the Nordic countries.
+The structure of the cadastral systems, however, varies between the Nordic countries according to the cultural and judicial setting of the individual country.
+(Enemark, 1998).
 The Norwegian cadastral system is presently being revised.
 A new cadastral law is under preparation to come into force by the year 2001/2002.
 As a result of the new law the Danish and Norwegian systems are now coming closer together, just like the systems in Sweden and Finland are rooted in the same tradition.
 However, as a common trend in all the Nordic countries there is a development towards a multipurpose use of computerised cadastral information through interactive GIS-systems and through the Internet.

-Figure 4.
+Figure 3.
 The Danish cadastral information system on the Internet.
 The textual information is presented on the left side of the screen by pointing on the relevant property (circled) in the map or by asking for this property by cadastral number or address.
 Zoom facilities etc. is available as well.